Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Materials and methods

 \subsection{Dataset}

-The investigation of the biological knowledge stored in LLMs requires a collection of biological relations that are elicited and referred in the scientific literature.
+Investigating the biological knowledge stored in LLMs requires a collection of biological relations that are elicited and referred to in the scientific literature.
+Research has shown that language models (LM) exhibit bias due to imbalanced distributions in their training corpora, with performance correlated to the frequency of occurrences in the data \cite{henning2022survey, wysocki2023CL, jung2024understanding}.
 Scientific publications are part of the training corpus for most LLMs, thus higher prevalence in literature should lead to better performance in factual knowledge extraction.
-In our study we created a dataset of biological relations accounting for the amount of supporting evidence (number of associated papers).
+In our study, we created a dataset of biological relations accounting for the amount of supporting evidence (number of associated papers).

-Fungus-chemical pairs were extracted from the Wikidata Knowledge Graph using the predicate \textit{found in taxon} (\texttt{p:P703}), along with the number of bibliographic references supporting each relationship.
-Classification and nomenclature information on fungi were extracted from the Mycobank database\footnote{\url{https://www.mycobank.org}}.
+Chemical compound-fungus pairs were extracted from the Wikidata Knowledge Graph using the predicate \textit{found in taxon} (\texttt{p:P703}), along with the number of bibliographic references supporting each relationship (via API).
+The classification and nomenclature information on the fungi was extracted from the Mycobank database\footnote{\url{https://www.mycobank.org}}.
 Information about antibiotic activity of chemicals were extracted from the ChEBI ontology\footnote{\url{https://www.ebi.ac.uk/chebi/downloadsForward.do}}.